 Definition, Etiology, PathogenesisTop

-Hypoparathyroidism is a relatively uncommon condition associated with hypocalcemia and hyperphosphatemia in the presence of low or inappropriately normal parathyroid hormone (PTH) levels.
+Hypoparathyroidism is a condition associated with hypocalcemia and hyperphosphatemia in the presence of low or inappropriately normal parathyroid hormone (PTH) levels (see Figure 2 in Parathyroid Gland Physiology).
 It is associated with significant symptoms of hypocalcemia as well as long-term complications of inadequate PTH levels, hypocalcemia, and hyperphosphatemia.

-1) Neck surgery is the most common cause of primary hypoparathyroidism, accounting for 75% of all cases.
+1) Neck surgery is the most common cause of primary hypoparathyroidism, accounting for 75% to 80% of all cases.
 During neck surgery the parathyroid glands may be damaged or deprived of their blood supply.
-Patients with transient hypoparathyroidism after surgery may recover; however, if the serum calcium level remains low for ≥6 months, the diagnosis of chronic hypoparathyroidism is confirmed.
+Patients with transient hypoparathyroidism after surgery may recover; however, if the serum calcium level remains low for ≥12 months, the diagnosis of chronic hypoparathyroidism is confirmed.

-2) Nonsurgical causes of hypoparathyroidism account for 25% of cases:
+2) Nonsurgical causes of hypoparathyroidism account for 20% to 25% of cases:

 a) Autoimmune hypoparathyroidism is the most common cause of nonsurgical primary hypoparathyroidism.
 It may occur in isolation or as part of autoimmune polyendocrine syndrome type 1 (APS-1).
-APS-1 is caused by mutations in the AIRE (autoimmune regulator) gene.
-Among such patients, 80% have only hypoparathyroidism; other major features of APS-1 are adrenal insufficiency and oral or vaginal candidal infections.
+APS-1 is caused by sequence variations in the AIRE (autoimmune regulator) gene.
+The cardinal features of APS-1 include adrenal insufficiency, hypoparathyroidism, and mucocutaneous candidiasis.
+At least 80% of patients with APS-1 have hypoparathyroidism.
 Individuals with APS-1 should be followed up to ensure that other major or minor features of APS do not develop.
+In isolated autoimmune hypoparathyroidism, activating antibodies directed to the calcium-sensing receptor (CaSR) cause decreased PTH secretion.
+Currently, there is no gold standard test for CaSR antibodies, which makes it challenging to diagnose and address the prevalence of the disease.

 d) Radiation destruction can also be a cause, although high doses of ionizing radiation exposure have been rarely associated with hypoparathyroidism.

-g) Functional hypoparathyroidism is caused by hypomagnesemia as well as hypermagnesemia, both of which impair parathyroid function (Table 1).
+f) Functional hypoparathyroidism is caused by hypomagnesemia as well as hypermagnesemia, both of which impair parathyroid function (Table 2).

-i) Idiopathic hypoparathyroidism is confirmed if the cause of hypoparathyroidism is not identified after laboratory and clinical evaluation.
+h) Idiopathic hypoparathyroidism is confirmed if the cause of hypoparathyroidism is not identified after laboratory, genetic, or clinical evaluation.

 Two additional clinical states have traditionally carried “hypoparathyroidism” as part of their name but are either distinct or not a disease entity.
 Pseudohypoparathyroidism (PHP) is defined as target organ resistance to PTH.
 PHP is characterized by elevated PTH levels in association with low serum calcium and high phosphate levels.
-Secondary hypoparathyroidism is not a disease state but a physiologic response where PTH levels are low in response to a primary process that has caused hypercalcemia (see Hypercalcemia).
+Secondary hypoparathyroidism is not a disease state but a physiologic response, where PTH levels are low in response to a primary process that has caused hypercalcemia, not hypocalcemia (see Hypercalcemia).

 Clinical Features and Natural HistoryTop

-1. Symptoms of hypocalcemia include muscle cramping; twitching; numbness and tingling in the face, hands, or feet; depression or irritability; seizures; bradyarrhythmias; wheezing; and laryngospasm (Table 2).
+1. Symptoms of hypocalcemia include muscle cramping; twitching; numbness and tingling in the face, hands, or feet; depression or irritability; seizures; bradyarrhythmia; wheezing; and laryngospasm (Table 3).
 On physical examination the Chvostek sign (Figure 1) and Trousseau sign (Figure 2) can be somewhat helpful, but they are not sensitive or specific enough for diagnosis and are mostly of historical interest.

-Patients with hypoparathyroidism are at risk of developing cataracts, which occur in ~50% of cases.
+Patients with hypoparathyroidism are at risk of developing ophthalmologic complications such as cataracts, which occur in ~50% of cases.

-Intracranial calcification with calcification of the basal ganglia has also been observed in individuals with hypoparathyroidism.
-This has been associated with elevations in serum phosphate levels and was noted to occur in the presence of a normal calcium phosphate product by the Canadian National Hypoparathyroidism Registry.
-Intracranial calcification has also been associated with dystonias and parkinsonism.
+Neurologic complications include intracranial calcification of the basal ganglia.
+This has been associated with elevations in serum phosphate levels and was noted to occur in the presence of a normal calcium phosphate product.
+Intracranial calcification has been associated with dystonias and parkinsonism.
 Brain imaging and electroencephalography are helpful tools in evaluating neurocognitive decline, movement disorders, or seizures in individuals with hypocalcemia.

 DiagnosisTop